 There is a huge picnic area to explore before you find the signs that take you up a trail along Soda Creek.
 It’s a 3/4- mile hike to reach Lower Soda Falls on a moderate trail that is steep and muddy in spots.
 An old growth forest shades you on this route that follows the tiny creek, so allow yourself some time to stop along the way and savor the scenes.
 The payoff is worth the effort when you reach end of the line at Lower Soda Waterfall; over 150 feet of water cascades top to bottom in a cool, refreshing moment.

 When the river and the roadway call you back, be sure to duck in and enjoy the whopper of a wildflower show.
-The Camas Prairie is a forest service managed site just off Moose Creek Road near Cascadia State Park.
+The Camas Prairie is a forest service managed site just off Moose Creek Road near Cascadia County Park.
 It is a site best enjoyed from a distance, so bring a camera and please stay out of the meadows.
 The site is a protected area and an important cultural and natural resource.
 The Camas Prairie visit is a perfect cap to the day’s getaway adventure along a delightful scenic byway.